erayalkis/erb_templater/README.md

 -----

 ## 2. Templates
-*(In the templates folder, you can find an example template which uses the dummy config, though you can add a additional templates of your own here*)
+*(In the root folder, you can find an example template which uses the dummy config, though you can add a additional templates of your own here*)

 In each template, the data you provided in the [user config file](/config/user_config.yml) will be available as an instance variable.
 Meaning, if you have a config like this: